When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Returns, Exchanges, and WarrantyYou can return your functional, undamaged Oura Ring within 30 days of the delivery date.
 You may also exchange the device if you aren’t satisfied with the size.
 In either case, you’ll need to pay additional shipping charges.
 The return and exchange policy varies by location.

-The third generation of the Oura Ring is backed by a one-year limited warranty.
-The company will repair, replace, or issue a refund for any ring that doesn’t work properly due to a structural defect.
+Oura Ring 4 is backed by a one-year limited warranty.
+Oura Ring will repair, replace, or issue a refund for any device that doesn’t work properly due to a structural defect.

 Battery performance isn’t included as a defect.
 You may need to replace the battery over the course of your Oura Ring’s lifespan.